zequihg50/esgf-data/README.md

 ### How do I keep track of scripts that download data?

 Create a folder/directory under `data-issues` whose name is the ID of the [request for ESGF data issue](https://github.com/zequihg50/esgf-data/issues/new?template=esgf-data-request-template.md).
 That folder will contain scripts needed to download/process data.

+### What is the ESGF DRS?

+DRS stands for Data Reference Syntax and it defines the directory/folder structure that files should follow in the file system.
+This is not mandatory if you are using your data for personal purposes but it is highly recommended to follow it in any download.

+If you have some data that has been downloaded without following the DRS and you want to organize it accordingly, you may use [esgdrs](https://esgf.github.io/esgf-prepare/drs.html).